The December 2024 BG newsletter is out now and can be accessed on the Berner-Garde website

 For example, we help transport rescue dogs to their new homes, we foster rescues/owner surrenders until a forever home has been found and a whole slew other other things, some of it will be outlined below

-Get ready for the Mid-Ohio Cluster Dog Show, November 13 - 16, 2025 in Columbus/Ohio We have officially moved our club's specialty and supported entries to the Mid-Ohio Cluster, with the Specialty held on Saturday, November 15.
+Get ready for the Mid-Ohio Cluster Dog Show, November 13 - 16, 2025 at the Ohio State Fairgrounds, 717 East 17th Ave., Columbus/Ohio.
+We have officially moved our club's specialty and supported entries to the Mid-Ohio Cluster, with the Specialty held on Saturday, November 15.

 4. Or, we try to be serious and focused in the obedience ring and agility: